Keto Oatmeal Recipe: Easy 5-Minute Low-Carb Breakfast

 Humidity Control

 Coconut flour's hygroscopic nature means it continues absorbing moisture from the air.
-Store your dry mix in an airtight container with a silica packet.
+Store your dry mix in an airtight container with a silica packet, or increase liquid by 1 tablespoon if you live in a dry climate.

 Equal Portion